Casanovva: Filming

-Confidant Casanovva started its shooting on 27 September 2010 and was scheduled to release in February 2011.
-However, the film has faced delays and its release date might be postponed.
+Confident Casanovva started its shooting on 27 September 2010 and was scheduled to release in February 2011.
+However, the film has faced delays and its release date was postponed.
 The first schedule was scheduled to finish in Dubai by 12 December 2010.
-It has been reported that Mohanlal is giving prime importance to another film, China Town, which is leading Casanovva to a delayed release.
+It has been reported that Mohanlal gave prime importance to another film, China Town, which led Casanovva to a delayed release.
 The second schedule has started from the last week of April 2011 in Dubai.
-The shooting at Dubai has ended by the first week of May 2011 and the next location is Bangkok will start shooting from 14 September, Fourth schedule Start shooting from 20 October at Bangalore, The remaining song was shot in the Last schedule that commenced from 12 December at Cape Town, South Africa.
+The shooting at Dubai has ended by the first week of May 2011 and the next location was Bangkok which started shooting from 14 September.
+The fourth schedule started shooting from 20 October at Bangalore.
+The remaining song was shot in the last schedule that commenced from 12 December at Cape Town, South Africa.

 Release

-Confidant Casanovva released in theatres on 26 January 2012; 138 theatres in Kerala and 64 theatres outside Kerala making it the widest release for a Malayalam film, with simultaneous openings in Mumbai, Chennai, Bangalore and other Indian cities.
+Confident Casanovva released in theatres on 26 January 2012; 138 theatres in Kerala and 64 theatres outside Kerala making it the widest release for a Malayalam film, with simultaneous openings in Mumbai, Chennai, Bangalore and other Indian cities.
 The film released overseas in February 2012.